MoseleyBioinformaticsLab/nmrstarlib/docs/tutorial.rst

 Importing nmrstarlib module
 ---------------------------

-If :mod:`nmrstarlib` package is installed on the system the :mod:`nmrstarlib.nmrstarlib` module can be imported:
+If the :mod:`nmrstarlib` package is installed on the system, the :mod:`nmrstarlib.nmrstarlib` module can be imported:

 >>> from nmrstarlib import nmrstarlib